minkj1992/minkj1992.github.io/what_is_memory/index.md

 - _(Matt 22.39) And the second is like it: ‘Love your neighbor as yourself.'_

-- _(Gen 1.28) **God blessed them and said to them, “Be fruitful and increase in number; fill the earthc and subdue it**.
+- _(Gen 1.28) **God blessed them and said to them, “Be fruitful and increase in number; fill the earth and subdue it**.
 Rule over the fish in the sea and the birds in the sky and over every living creature that moves on the ground.”_

 <center>